-The 2024 WiCyS annual conference will have five different tracks.
-CFP submissions can be anything within the five tracks that you feel would be valuable to WiCyS attendees.
+The 2025 WiCyS annual conference will have five different tracks.
+CFP submissions can be related to anything within the five tracks that would be valuable to WiCyS attendees.

-- Technical Skill Building (technical skill development in all areas of cybersecurity) - Education & Workforce Development (all levels of cybersecurity education and training programs) - Research & Innovation (includes research, entrepreneurship and trends in emerging technologies) - Career Advancement (includes hiring, leadership, career development/growth, internships and apprenticeships) - Community EcoSystem & Outreach (includes collaborations/ partnerships and diversity, equality, inclusion & accessibility (DEIA) efforts
+- Technical Skill Building (technical skill development in all areas of security and/or privacy) - Education &; Workforce Development (all levels of cybersecurity education and training programs, strategies and initiatives for current and upcoming job demand) - Research & Innovation (includes research, entrepreneurship and trends in emerging technologies) - Career Advancement & Management (includes internships, apprenticeships and being hired, leadership, career development/growth, and work-life balance) - Community EcoSystem & Outreach (includes collaborations/ partnerships and diversity, equality, inclusion & accessibility (DEIA) efforts